coreos/updateservicectl/Documentation/client.md

 # Using the Client

-`updatectl` lets you control and test the CoreOS update service.
+`updateservicectl` lets you control and test the CoreOS update service.
 Subcommands let you manage applications, users, groups, packages and write a very simple client that gets its state via environment variables.